Contents hide

 Voice asking being asked Written having written having been written

-Present Participle active:
+Present participle active:

 Let’s discuss the forming rules of the present participle in the active voice, along with some rules of orthography (spelling) that apply when creating present participles.